sadafnazari/Linkedin_job_analysis/src/linkedin_job_search/README.md

 # LinkedIn Job Search

-Scrapes the linkedin job posts on a country level.
+Scrapes the linkedin job posts based on a given country.

 ## Introduction